axelayala1988/ace/docs/6.Configuration/config.1.synthetic.md

 ## Step 3 - Add a synthetic test
 In the Deploy Staging pipeline, add a stage where you will automatically create the synthetic test for the staging service.
 You will most likely have to break it down in two sections:
-1. Get the correct ip/port for the service in staging (kubectl to the rescue)
+1. Get the correct ip/port for the service in staging (kubectl to the rescue).
+For the hostname, use ace-box.
+For the port use kubectl
 2. Schedule a synthetic test
 Check out https://github.com/dynatrace-ace-sockshop/carts/blob/master/Jenkinsfile for some inspiration.